apache/artemis-examples/examples/features/standard/security/readme.md

     news-user=frank,sam
     us-user=frank

-User name and password consists of a valid account that can be used to establish connections to a ActiveMQ Artemis server, while roles are used in controlling the access privileges against ActiveMQ Artemis topics and queues.
+User name and password consists of a valid account that can be used to establish connections to a Apache Artemis server, while roles are used in controlling the access privileges against Apache Artemis topics and queues.
 You can achieve this control by configuring proper permissions in `broker.xml`, like the following

     <security-settings>
        <!-- any user can have full control of generic topics -->